← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 The third failure is presenting findings without implications.
 “72% of participants mentioned price as a top consideration” is a finding.
 “Your premium positioning strategy is misaligned with how the majority of your target audience evaluates options in this category, suggesting a repositioning opportunity” is an insight with an implication.
 Findings describe data.
 Insights connect data to business meaning.
 Implications connect insights to recommended action.
 Agencies that stop at findings leave the most valuable work undone.

 Effective agency deliverables serve multiple audiences within the client organization.
 Senior executives need strategic headlines.
 Working-team members need evidence-backed analysis.
 Research stakeholders need methodological detail.
 A single monolithic document cannot serve all three audiences well.
+The three-layer model solves this by creating distinct sections designed for different readers and different uses.

 The executive summary should be self-contained.
 A reader who sees nothing else should understand what the research found, what it means, and what the agency recommends.
 Every word earns its place.
 Remove qualifications, caveats, and methodological notes.
 These belong in later layers.